PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Valerio-Di-Zio.md

 ```

 ### Robots.txt
-For the translation of the robots.txt file into a set of non-visitable paths,
+For the translation management of the robot.txt files into a set of non-visitable paths a custom parser was created.
-a parser was created that takes the contents of the robots.txt file as input and translates it into a set of non-visitable paths
+This will produce, as output, the set of disallowed paths that shouldn't be explored by crawlers.

 ```Scala
   def parseRobotsTxt(robotsTxt: String): Set[String] =
     if robotsTxt.isEmpty then return Set.empty